Code-Institute-Submissions/Max_Fitness_MS_4/README.md

 - [x] Checkout app used to handle the purchase of bag items.
 Uses Stripe for secure card payments.
 - [x] Blog app used by superusers to post blogs, and by normal users to post comments on blogs.
 - [x] Membership app used to display offers of different subscription models.

+# Features still to implement

+- [ ] Contact Page (allow the user to contact the site owner).
+- [ ] Personalized Image for each user and their UserProfile.
+- [ ] Delete User Account.
+- [ ] Event Calendar.
+- [ ] Email Notifications about discounts and future events.
+- [ ] Chat - Allow user members to chat with store staff.
+- [ ] Progress tracker (graphs, BMI calculator, Calories calculator).
+- [ ] Stripe subscription objects and customer objects implementation.

+Time for the project completion was limited, hence some of the intended features have yet to be implemented.
+The main reason for this is the limited time and extensive documentation (Django, and Stripe).
+Now I know to implement everything I have firstly intended but time is up so in future versions after my project is graded I will continue the development.

 ### Testing Deployment
 - All of the code written was tested and re-tested.